PoulamiDasSites/PoulamiDasSites.github.io/_pages/cv.md

 - Best Paper Award for 'A Case for Superconducting Accelerators' at Computing Frontiers (2019)
 - Distinguished Alumnus of Ashok Hall Group of Schools, Kolkata (2020)
 - Institute Gold Medal for Highest Distinction in B. Tech, NIT Durgapur (2012)
-- Institute Gold Medal for Overal
+- Institute Gold Medal for Overall Scholastic Excellence in B. Tech, NIT Durgapur (2012)